 =CONCAT(B5,", ",C5,", ",D5)

 - Upon entering the formula, Excel will return the below result.
-We have used the Fill Handle tool to combine the rest of the cells.
+I have used the Fill Handle tool to combine the rest of the cells.

 Here the CONCAT function concatenates the range B5:D5, separated by a delimiter and space.